muhsinking/notebook/content/index.md

 If you're not sure where to start, here are a few of my favorite essays:

-- [[Everything happens for a reason]]: Thoughts on rejection, cope, and storytelling
+- [[Everything happens for a reason]]: Thoughts on rejection, cope, and storytelling.
-- [[But really, I do love you]]: What we mean when we say the words "I love you" across cultures and time
+- [[But really, I do love you]]: What we mean when we say the words "I love you" across cultures and time.
-- [[The end]]: Identifying common patterns in how we think about aging and death
+- [[The end]]: Common thought patterns around about aging and dying—and how to break them.

 Or you can read about [[Why I made this site|why I made this site]].